truenas/documentation/content/en/hub/initial-setup/install/MajorUpgrade.md

 **I'm having authentication issues with SMB and AD / LDAP / ... after upgrading - Why?**

-TLSv1 has finally been deprecated as insecure.
-Try switching to TLSv1.2.
+TLSv1 has been deprecated as insecure.
+Switch to TLSv1.2.